 International variations in greenhouse gas sources and emissions in relation to economic development, globalization and trade

 Even though there is a steady rise in the amount of greenhouses gases produced in a given year, the level of increase is not uniform.
-The pie chart below shows the top polluters in the world and the interactive map also shows the extent to which various countries are contributing to the global warming.
+The pie chart below shows the top polluters in the world and the interactive map also shows the extent to which various countries are contributing to global warming.

 It is worth noting that there is a correlation between the level of economic development/trade/globalization and the emission of CO2 gases.
 The top polluter is an emerging economy – China.
-This can be explained by the fact that China is the world’s manufacturing hub, and most industries in the developed world have relocated their industries, especially polluting industries, to China not only to take advantage of their lax environmental laws, but also the cheap labour offered by its citizens.
+This can be explained by the fact that China is the world’s manufacturing hub, and most industries in the developed world have relocated their industries, especially polluting industries, to China not only to take advantage of their lax environmental laws but also the cheap labor offered by its citizens.

 This relationship is similar to the environmental Kuznet curve development by Simon Kuznet, which assumes that as human activities contribute to economic growth and development, there is the tendency to increase environmental degradation as a result of the use of inefficient energy sources.
-However, as countries continue to advance economically, they tend to adopt energy efficient ways to reduce environmental pollution and also shift from agrarian based economies to tertiary economies, further reducing pollution.
+However, as countries continue to advance economically, they tend to adopt energy-efficient ways to reduce environmental pollution and also shift from agrarian-based economies to tertiary economies, further reducing pollution.

 This principle can be adopted to explain the relationship between the level of economic development and the level of greenhouse gas production.
-Greenhouse gases are produced as a country develops economically, however the production of these gases may reduce when the country further advances economically due the adoption of energy efficient sources.
+Greenhouse gases are produced as a country develops economically, however, the production of these gases may reduce when the country further advances economically due to the adoption of energy efficient sources.
 This is summarized in the curve below: